alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 // A tiny teaching implementation of Result<TSuccess, TError>.
-// It skips some edge-case checks on purpose; use a well-tested library in production. public sealed class Result<TSuccess, TError>
+// It skips some edge-case checks on purpose; use a well-tested library in production.
+// This version uses a single private constructor to avoid overload collisions
+// when TSuccess == TError on constructed generic types. public sealed class Result<TSuccess, TError>
 {
     // Only one of these is populated at a time.